leobauza/browncoat/README.md

 To view these you will need to set the shots folder as the root folder of a new virtual host and navigate to `yourhost.loc/gallery.html`

-## Organization

-The `src` directory compiles into the `web` directory.
-The `src` directory is broken up into three directories:

-#### js

-Contains all the javascript.
-Flyweight, and other libraries go inside the `libs` directory.
-All flyweight modules go in the `modules` directory.
-All entry point files are directly under the `js` directory.
-One entry point is added by default `app.js`.
-There is a sample flyweight module in the `modules` directory.
-See gulp `browserify` task. [todo: link to this task on the readme]

-#### scss

-todo!
-Now with new atomic structure!

-#### icons

-Contains images that will be combined into a single svg sprite with a png backup.
-See gulp `sprite` task. [todo: link to this task on the readme]

 #### GULP

-Note: We are using an old version of browserify in our gulp tasks so that we can use vinyl-transform instead of vinyl-source-stream in an undefined way.
+[OBSOLETE] Note: We are using an old version of browserify in our gulp tasks so that we can use vinyl-transform instead of vinyl-source-stream in an undefined way.
 Why?
 Because I am too lazy right now to change my code to use vinyl-source-stream and glob. (see: https://wehavefaces.net/gulp-browserify-the-gulp-y-way-bb359b3f9623#.wtqf933fv)

-#### browserify
+#### browserify [OBSOLETE]

 See browserify documentation.